lycosa9527/MindT2I/README.md

 ## AI-Powered Educational Prompt Enhancement

-The application automatically enhances simple prompts using **Qwen Turbo** to create detailed, educationally-focused image descriptions specifically designed for K12 classroom use.
+The application automatically enhances simple prompts using **Qwen Turbo via DashScope** to create detailed, educationally-focused image descriptions specifically designed for K12 classroom use.

 ### How It Works

-1. **User Input**: Teacher provides a simple prompt (e.g., "a cat")
+1. **User Input**: Teacher provides a simple prompt in Chinese or English (e.g., "一只猫" or "a cat")
-2. **AI Enhancement**: Qwen Turbo transforms the prompt with comprehensive educational focus including:
+2. **AI Enhancement**: Qwen Turbo via DashScope transforms the prompt with comprehensive educational focus including:
    - Subject-specific learning elements
    - Age-appropriate content for K12 students
    - Visual learning support details
    - Classroom environment context
    - Engagement and cultural sensitivity factors
+       - **No text requirement**: Generated images will contain NO text, words, letters, or written characters of any kind to ensure content moderation compliance
-3. **Enhanced Output**: Detailed prompt like "A scientifically accurate illustration of a domestic cat in a bright, modern science classroom setting, with clear anatomical features labeled for biology lessons, engaging expression that captures student interest, child-friendly art style suitable for elementary students, surrounded by educational elements like a microscope, science books, and a whiteboard with cat anatomy diagrams"
+3. **Enhanced Output**: Detailed prompt like "A scientifically accurate illustration of a domestic cat in a bright, modern science classroom setting, with clear anatomical features for biology lessons, engaging expression that captures student interest, child-friendly art style suitable for elementary students, surrounded by educational elements like a microscope, science books, and a whiteboard - no text, labels, or written content should appear in the image"
-4. **Image Generation**: Enhanced prompt is sent to Qwen Image for high-quality, educationally-focused generation
+4. **Image Generation**: Enhanced prompt is sent to Qwen Image via DashScope for high-quality, educationally-focused generation

 ### Benefits for Teachers